Our beloved pets are likely to have accidents from time to time. Especially if you’re toilet training a puppy or caring for an elderly pet.

 Bicarbonate of soda (baking soda) is a safe, eco-friendly, and affordable household cleaner.

-When used on pet urine stains it will break down the acidity, draw out moisture, and deodorise the area.
+Notably, when used on dog urine stains, it will break down the acidity, draw out moisture, and deodorize the affected area.
 You can purchase bicarbonate of soda at the supermarket or in bulk quantities on Amazon.

-You will need bicarbonate of soda, water, and a soft cloth for this method.
+For this method, you will need bicarbonate of soda, water, and a clean cloth.

 - Sprinkle bicarbonate of soda evenly across the stain